-When execute a monitoring using the domain user account, execute the procedures in "ISM2.2\ User's Manual (4.9 Network Settings Add DNS server)" to register the DNS server on ISM-VA.
+When execute a monitoring using the domain user account, execute the procedures in "User's Manual (4.9 Network Settings)" to register the DNS server on ISM-VA.

 (3) Restriction on domain user account name

 Also pay attention to the restriction on the user names of Linux when you use the domain user name, registered on Active Directory, for Linux.